geo-bert/geo-bot/README.md

 ## Banish

 Command that allows for a user to be moved to a dedicated channel if enough people vote.
 Votes needed are one person if two people are in a voice channel, and two people if there are more than two users connected.
-Usage: `\banish <user>` to start the vote.
+Usage: `/banish <user>` to start the vote.

 ## Auto-role